 Organisations that join RDA recognize their future health and growth is dependent on realizing value from research data.
 They are organisations that recognize the insights that will determine their futures may well come from data created outside their organisations.
 Because their “genius” is unlocking value, organisations that join RDA recognize systems that enable free trade in data are critical to their future and that of their competitors, collaborators, and societies.
 Unlocking value from research data is the key competitive advantage in the 21st century.
 RDA and its members are at the heart of building a new economic model.

-The representatives of the RDA Organisational and Affiliate members constitute the Organisational Assembly (OA), i.e.the committee of the whole.
-Now that the number of the Organisational Members has grown to exceed 40, a separate executive committee of the whole is being formed, that is called Organisational Advisory Board.
+The representatives of the RDA Organisational and Affiliate members constitute the Organisational Assembly (OA), i.e., the committee of the whole.
+Now that the number of the Organisational Members has grown to exceed 40, a separate executive committee of the whole has been elected, the Organisational Advisory Board.
 The Organisational Advisory Board (OAB) provides organisational advice to the RDA Council.
-The OAB advises Council on the directions, processes, and mechanisms of RDA.
+The OA and the OAB are charged with a number of responsibilities, as detailed below.
 With support from the Secretariat, the OAB is responsible for the development and maintenance of the RDA Organisational and Process Plan document.
-The chair of the OAB serves as an ex--‐officio member in the RDA Council.
+The chair of the OAB serves as an ex-officio member in the RDA Council.

-Organisational Members critical to the success of RDA
+Organisational Assembly Members critical to the success of RDA

 RDA is a lean, stakeholder driven organisation that creates the context for multi-lateral and multi-vertical collaboration.
 Everyone will benefit from a global mechanism for research data exchange.
 No one research group; no one discipline; no one country can create it.
 RDA provides a framework through which interest groups, working groups, and forums lever the work of many in the service of a common vision for the free and effective movement of research data.
 People and organisations that engage through RDA will build the global exchange systems for research data.